edouardpineau/edouardpineau.github.io/index.md

 ## Recent published research

+#### Unsupervised ageing detection on a causality graph

+**Short abstract**: multivariate time series (MTS) have specific features that complicate their analysis: interactions in space and time between the MTS components, variable length, absence of trivial alignment between samples and high dimensionality.
+Hence, finding a representation of MTS from which we can extract meaningful information is a challenging task.
+In general, specific assumptions are needed to obtain a valuable representation.
+In this paper, we assume that a dataset of MTS samples has an underlying causal structure that we can exploit to represent samples.
+Our contribution is a new representation framework that consists of first finding the overall causality graph G in a studied dataset and then mapping each sample onto G to obtain a causality-based representation.
+Since causality is an important feature underlying MTS data, we claim and show that representating samples on G is meaningful.
+We apply our model on health monitoring tasks, using two MTS datasets coming from ageing mechanical systems.

+---

 #### [Time series source separation with slow flows](https://invertibleworkshop.github.io/accepted_papers/pdfs/9.pdf)

 **Short abstract**: we show that slow feature analysis (SFA), a common time series decomposition method, naturally fits into the flow-based models (FBM) framework, a type of invertible neural latent variable models trained by exact maximum likelihood.
 Building upon recent advances on blind source separation, we show that such a fit makes the time series decomposition identifiable.